Is NotebookLM Free? Free vs Plus vs Pro Pricing (2026)

 Audio Overviews themselves are available in over 50 languages, but the Interactive feature stays English-only for now.

 The daily limit resets on a rolling 24-hour basis.
 If you hit your cap at 2 PM, you can't generate another overview until 2 PM the next day.
 There's no midnight reset.
+More on the reset clock in the daily limits guide.

-What Are the Main Limitations of the Free Version?
+Main Limitations of the Free Version

 Source and audio caps get the most attention, but the free plan has structural constraints that affect how useful the tool actually is.